Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/README.md

 - **Queues** offer First In, First Out (FIFO) message delivery to one or more competing consumers.
 That is, receivers typically receive and process messages in the order in which they were added to the queue, and only one message consumer receives and processes each message.
-A key benefit of using queues is to achieve "temporal decoupling" of application components.
-In other words, the producers (senders) and consumers (receivers) do not have to be sending
-  and receiving messages at the same time, because messages are stored durably in the queue.
-Furthermore, the producer does not have to wait for a reply from the consumer in order to continue to process and send messages.

 - In contrast to queues, in which each message is processed by a single consumer, **topics and subscriptions** provide a one-to-many form of communication, in a publish/subscribe pattern.
 Useful for scaling to large numbers of recipients, each published message is made available to each subscription registered with the topic.
-Messages are sent to a topic and delivered to one or more associated subscriptions, depending on filter rules that can be set on a per-subscription basis.
-The subscriptions can use additional filters to restrict the messages that they want to receive.
-Messages are sent to a topic in the same way they are sent to a queue, but messages are not received from the topic directly.
-Instead, they are received from subscriptions.
-A topic subscription resembles a virtual queue that receives copies of the messages that are sent to the topic.
-Messages are received from a subscription identically to the way they are received from a queue.
-  By way of comparison, the message-sending functionality of a queue maps directly to a topic and its message-receiving functionality maps to a subscription.

 ## Examples
 ### Create a sender or receiver using connection string